 How we work at Just Springers Rescue

-When someone approaches us to take their dog there are various steps to go through.
+When we are approached by an owner who would like to us to take their dog there are various steps to go through.

-First after talking to us as to the reason they want their dog rehomed, we ask questions about the dog (we take notes on the answers) a form is sent to them to fill in, to provide us with more details.
-On receiving all this information an appointment is made to go and assess the dog in its own surroundings, unfortunately for various reasons the facts are not always declared on the form or in the original conversation, i.e. a dog is supposed to greet you nicely but on arrival you are lucky not to be bitten!
+First we speak to them to understand the reasons they would like their dog rehomed, if we think we could consider taking him or her we ask them to complete our form ‘Dogs to be considered for rehoming’, to provide us with more details.
+On receiving all this information, if we have a suitable foster place available, we will go and assess the dog in its own surroundings.
+Unfortunately for various reasons the facts are not always declared on the form or in the original conversation, i.e. a dog is supposed to greet you nicely but on arrival you are lucky not to be bitten!

-After assessment we then look at our list of people who have applied for a dog and approach the family who we feel is most suited to the dog to come and visit the dog, bringing all the family including any dogs they may already own.
-If all goes well and we are happy that the dog will enjoy living with the people concerned, and after a cooling off period, we then go and to do a house check, before the prospective new owners are allowed to take the dog home.
+After the dogs assessment we then look through our list of people who have completed our application form to apply for a dog.
+We then contact the family who we feel is most suited to the dog to come and visit them, bringing all the family including any dogs they may already own.
+If all goes well and we are happy that the dog will enjoy living with the people concerned, we asked the family to take 24 to 48 hours to confirm if they would like the dog.
+Once they have confirmed they wish to go ahead, we would then go and to do a home check, before the prospective new owners are allowed to take the dog home.

 There are always exceptions such as a dog that is a stray, in which case the assessment period is lengthened or if a suitable home is not available we keep the dog until such time as one is, we do not place a dog where we feel it is not going to work.